vizdata-f21/project-2-tidy_team/proposal/proposal.md

     your proposal.

 -   **Revised proposals for instructor review: due Fri, Nov 12 at 5pm**
--   Update proposal (All during weekly meeting)
+-   Update proposal (All during weekly meeting, Kathryn revised timeline, Drew and Courtney revised goals and motivations, Raghav looked for additional data and looked into leaflet)
 -   Finish revising proposal.
-(We eat took responsibility for individual parts following our meeting.)
+(We each took responsibility for individual parts following our meeting.
+Kathryn revised repo structure.
+Raghav continued to research documentation of the leaflet package.
+Drew considered the high-level goals of our project.
+    Courtney revised the image and cleaned data section)
 -   Research information and packages about creating interactive spatio-temporal visualizations on Shiny.
-(All)
+(All, with Raghav as lead.)
 -   Organize notes in the Google Doc.
 (All, while doing research)
 -   Ideally, this step will help us from jumping in blind to the project and will provide us a solid foundation to begin our work on.